I don’t know about you, but I spend soooo much time in the laundry room. As my family size has increased, so has the amount of laundry.

-Since I was spending so much money on laundry-related costs (from detergent, fabric softener, dryer sheets, and more), I decided to do some research and see how I could save money in the laundry room.
+Since I was spending so much on laundry expenses (from detergent, fabric softener, dryer sheets, and more), I decided to research to find the best money-saving laundry hacks.

 Disclaimer: This post may contain affiliate links.
 This means I receive a small commission, at no extra cost, if you purchase using the links below.
 Please see my earnings disclaimer for more details.

 Table of Contents

 The best frugal laundry tips